abhiBose27/SortingVisualizer/README.md

 # Sorting Algorithm Visualizer

 This project simply allows you to vizualise how 8 of the most popular/non-popular sorting algorithms ever created work.
+It is currently hosted on github pages.
+The link is provided in the description.

 ## Merge Sort